fast4x/RiPlay/README.md

 ## 📲 Installation
 **What version to use?**
 - Full, all features
-- Base, as Full but without chack update
+- Base, as Full but without check update

 <div align="center">
   <a href="https://github.com/fast4x/RiPlay/releases/latest">